 One of the most common and dangerous mistakes is sitting too close to the steering wheel.
 For safety, drivers should position themselves at least 10 inches away from the center of the wheel where the airbag is housed.
 If you’re closer, you are at a serious risk for injury because airbags deploy incredibly fast.
 Being too close can turn this crucial safety feature into a hazard.
 A clear sign you’re too close is if your elbows are bent at a sharp angle.
 You should have a comfortable, slight bend in your arms, not feel cramped against the wheel.

-Are You Sitting Too Far?
+Are You Sitting Too Far Away?

 On the other hand, sitting too far from the steering wheel creates its own set of problems.
 While a greater distance can lessen the severity of an airbag’s impact, being too far away compromises your control over the vehicle.
 If you have to fully straighten your arms to hold the wheel or stretch your leg to press the pedals, you’re sitting too far back.
 This position can slow your reaction time in an emergency, making it harder to steer sharply or brake effectively.
 Your goal is to find a balance where you can comfortably reach everything without straining.

-Common Driving Posture Mistakes
+Common Driving Posture Mistakes to Avoid

 Beyond just distance, several posture mistakes can affect your safety.
 Slouching or leaning heavily on the center console can throw off your balance and hinder your ability to react quickly.
 Another frequent error is gripping the steering wheel at the very top or bottom instead of the recommended “9 and 3” position.
 These habits not only reduce your control but can also lead to fatigue on long drives.
 Even with perfect posture, accidents happen.
 If you’ve been injured in an automobile accident, knowing your legal options is a crucial step toward recovery.